Devilyash/Leetcode/README.md

 # LeetCode
-Leetcode Interview questions and challenges all questions are solved in Python.
+Leetcode Interview questions and challenges all questions are solved using Python 3.